ujihisa/vim-markdown/README.markdown

 #Markdown Vim Mode#
 This is a [Vim](http://www.vim.org/) syntax file for the [Markdown](http://daringfireball.net/projects/markdown/) text-to-HTML conversion tool.
 Get the file [here](http://plasticboy.com/dox/mkd.vim) and place it in your `$VIM/syntax` directory.
-To get it to load automatically you’ll also want to create `filetype.vim` file in your `$VIM` folder like this:
+To get it to load automatically you'll also want to create `filetype.vim` file in your `$VIM` folder like this:

     " markdown filetype file